wp-plugins/related-tags/readme.txt

 == Description ==

 Add related tags list(link list, text list, or cloud-style list) on the tag page, based on posts that have this tag.

+When you open tag page i.e example.com/tag/facebook plugin checks post that have tag "Facebook", count another tags, and put the related list.

 == Installation ==